SystemsApproach/5G/ran.rst

 :numref:`Figure %s <fig-ran-hierarchy>`, where a single *Central Unit (CU)* running in the cloud serves multiple *Distributed Units (DUs)*, each of which in turn serves multiple *Radio Units (RUs)*.
-Critically, the RRC (centralized in the CU) is responsible for only near-real time configuration and control decision making, while the Scheduler that is part of the MAC stage is responsible for all real-time scheduling decisions.
+Critically, the RRC (centralized in the CU) is responsible for only near-real-time configuration and control decision making, while the Scheduler that is part of the MAC stage is responsible for all real-time scheduling decisions.